 If your car only has 2 wheels, they will dig into the sand, and you might get stuck.
 Also, lighter vehicles are better for driving in the sand (less sinking), but you can fix this with the tires.
 The thing is, there are not many sand tires on the market.

 Most of the off-road tires you will find are all-terrain, multi-terrain, or mud tires.
-But you can still use these for sand driving as long as you follow some rules.
+But you can still use these best tires for sand driving as long as you follow some rules.

 In this article, I am going to show you the best truck tires for sand driving.
 I will divide them into different groups.
 In my sand tire buying guide, I am going to talk about how you can get the best out of these tires on any sandy terrain.